devclub-iitd/summer-of-code-2023/backend/week3/README.md

 ## Bonus Task
 1. Learn about class based views in Django and convert all the function based views created in Task 3B to class based views.
 2. Learn about [Django CORS Headers](https://pypi.org/project/django-cors-headers/) and add it to your project.
+3. Learn about [OpenAPI](https://www.openapis.org/), and use [Swagger](https://django-rest-swagger.readthedocs.io/en/latest/) to make an OpenAPI compatible documentation for your project